Registered Types

 The Script-level Type Name

-First, the proxy defines the script-level type name, which by convention should always begin with an uppercase letter.
+First, the proxy's constructor defines the script-level type name, which by convention should always begin with an uppercase letter.
 For example:

 public class StringType extends ProxyType<String> {